Best Weed Pulling and Removal Garden Tools

 Once you have the weed firmly fixed in the claws, you just pull back and let the leverage of the long arm do the work.
 Once the whole weed is out of the ground, you can use the push knob on the top to easily release the weed into your green waste bin.
 This system makes removal a snap, and you'll be amazed how quickly you can deal with a sizeable infestation.

-The Yard Butler is a well-known, popular brand, and it's been around forever for a good reason: it just works.
+Yard Butler is a well-known, popular brand with a few other offerings (such as a pretty awesome hand tiller), and it's been around forever for a good reason: it just works.
 It's one of the better weed puller tools out there.

 The handle is 23 inches long, and the hose stretches for 10 feet.
 I'd recommend getting a propane cylinder dolly to move easily around your yard as you go.

 This is actually a really nice system for removing tough to reach weeds, like the kind that grow in the cracks between flagstones and pavement, or along the base of a chain link fence.
 It's an effective weed control method that doesn't involve the use of chemicals.

 Of course, burning the weeds may not eliminate a virulent root network, so you may have to scorch large infestations more than once (oh darn!).

 You'll also find the Red Dragon useful for other applications, such as thawing frozen water pipes.
 It heats up very quickly and allows you to pinpoint exactly what you want to burn.
 The Red Dragon is an effective and fun weeding tool, one of the best around in my opinion!

 What kind of common garden weed do you struggle to contain the most?

 Other Tips for Effective Weed Control and Lasting Removal